Constitutional Court kicks can down the road

 The government is headed by the Pheu Thai party and the prime minister Yingluck is Thaksin’s sister.
 If the court had ruled charter change equaled an anti-monarchy plot, it could then have ordered the disbandment of Pheu Thai and possibly brought down an elected government by judicial fiat.

-But that the royalist-leaning court turned down a request to outlaw another Thaksin proxy party is likely recognition that this would likely once again bring protesters into the streets, raising the specter of 2010 protests and army reprisals that left 92 dead, mostly protestors, and 2000 injured.
+But that the royalist-leaning court turned down a request to outlaw another Thaksin proxy party is likely recognition that this would likely once again bring protesters into the streets, raising the specter of 2010 protests and army reprisals that left 92 dead, mostly protestors, and resulted in around 2,000 people injured.

 “I think the decision is about compromise, since the pressure from the public was too much,” said Pavin Chachavalpongpun, an academic and former Thai diplomat who writes frequently for Asia Sentinel.